Imacharia/Movie_Recomendation/README.md

 Here, we build a simple hybrid recommender that brings together techniques we have implemented in the content-based and collaborative filter based engines.

 ## Conclusion
-* The top 5 most popular movies according to our first model are Minions, Interstellar, Deadpool, Guardians of the Galaxy, and Mad Max: Fury Road.
+- The top 5 most popular movies according to our first model are Minions, Interstellar, Deadpool, Guardians of the Galaxy, and Mad Max: Fury Road.
-* The top 10 movies based on their weighted ratings according to our first model are The Shawshank Redemption, Fight Club , Pulp Fiction , The Godfather , The Dark Knight , Inception , Forrest Gump , Interstellar , The Empire Strikes Back , Schindler's List.
+- The top 10 movies based on their weighted ratings according to our first model are The Shawshank Redemption, Fight Club , Pulp Fiction , The Godfather , The Dark Knight , Inception , Forrest Gump , Interstellar , The Empire Strikes Back , Schindler's List.

 ## Recommendations
--
+- Real-time Updates: Incorporate a mechanism to continuously update the movie database with the latest releases, ratings, and reviews.
+This will ensure that the recommendation system remains up-to-date and can provide users with the most relevant movie suggestions.
+- Contextual Factors: Consider contextual factors such as time of day, location, mood, and social trends to provide personalized recommendations that align with the user's current situation and preferences.
+- User Feedback and Improvement Loop: Implement a feedback mechanism that allows users to rate and provide feedback on recommended movies.
+Utilize this feedback to continuously improve the recommendation algorithms and enhance the accuracy and relevance of future recommendations.

 ## Next Steps
--
+- System Design and Implementation: Design and develop a scalable and robust recommendation system architecture that can handle a large volume of users and movies.
+Implement the recommendation algorithms, user profiling mechanisms, and real-time updates to create a functional prototype.
+- Evaluation and Validation: Conduct extensive testing and evaluation of the recommendation system using real-world scenarios and user feedback.
+Measure the system's performance in terms of recommendation accuracy, relevance, and user satisfaction to identify areas for improvement.
+- Iterative Refinement: Continuously iterate and refine the recommendation system based on user feedback and performance evaluation results.
+Incorporate new features, optimize algorithms, and enhance the user interface to provide an exceptional movie recommendation experience.